VonRiddarn/reversi-game-server/DOCS.md

 ## Endpoints `/auth/`

 Bring up stuff like DTOs.
 Talk about the `in` keyword in this context being `Frontend -> Backend` and `out` being `Backend -> Frontend`

+## Notes

+Transactional vs regular `db` calls:
+Normal calls just run as is on the db instance.
+Transactional calls rollback their changes if not all pass.
+Meaning if a user is created and the invite token fails, the user is rolled back.
+Repository methods have an optional tx parameter where you can pass the db instance to use.